 In that way, you could argue that human and automated testing live in symbiosis – a mutually beneficial type of co-existence.

-We have an in-depth blog post about test automation that will give you much more insight into what automation can and cannot do for testing if you’re interested, but the essence of it all is that there will always be areas of automated testing that require a ‘human touch’ and equally so will there be areas of human testing that can benefit from being partially automated.
+There will always be areas of automated testing that require a ‘human touch’ and equally so will there be areas of human testing that can benefit from being partially automated.